Committee for Health

-The Committee for Health is a Northern Ireland Assembly committee established to advise, assist and scrutinise the work of the Department of Health and Minister for Health.
+The Committee for Health is a Northern Ireland Assembly committee established to advise, assist and scrutinise the work of the Department of Health and Minister of Health (currently Mike Nesbitt).
 The committee also plays a key role in the consultation, consideration and development of new legislation.

 Until 2016, the committee was called the Committee for Health, Social Services and Public Safety.

+Membership

+Membership of the Committee is as follows.

+2022–2027 Assembly

+The committee met for the first time in the 2022–2027 Assembly on 15 February 2024.

+Changes 2022–2027

 2017–2022 Assembly

 The committee met for the first time in the 2017–2022 Assembly on 23 January 2020.